Frequently Asked Questions

 If you are the parent of a person with a disability who requires your care, you do not have to follow the new community engagement requirement.
 This is true no matter how old your child is.

 I am in the Montana Medicaid for Workers with Disabilities program.
-Do the community engagement requirements apply to me?
+Does the community engagement requirement apply to me?

 No. If you are already in this program, you do not need to worry about these new requirements.
 You just need to keep following the same rules you already use for your job and your income.
 Nothing has changed for you.